Creating a Custom User Confirmation Modal With the React Router Prompt

 This is the part where most people would choose another solution because they want additional customization of the modal that go outside the two props that are given to us.

 Sadly, that is a legitimate concern.
-We can attempt to alleviate
+We can attempt to alleviate this a little

-this a little by a manipulating our message
+by manipulating our message

+prop.
 Our Prompt

-component will only accept a string into
+component will only accept a

 .
-So what we can do here is pass in a
+So what we can do here is pass in a stringified JSON

-stringified JSON object with key-value pairs of things we’d like
+object with key-value pairs of things we’d like to have additional control over

-to have additional control over and then parse them out later.
+and then parse them out later.

 <Prompt